GiacomoMariani/UnityBestPractices/UnityBestPractices.md

 * *ACT* must be one line
 * Use readable names with underscore `Player_Dies_If_Gets_More_Damage_Than_Hit_Points`
 * Avoid `if` statements (and also `switch`) inside the test
-* Unit Test our `domain behaviour`, from entrance to exit.
-Entrance may be a `Raycast`, exit may be the final `HitPoints`
+* Unit Test our `domain`, from entrance (that might be `Raycast` from Unity domain) to exit (such as final `HitPoints`)
-* User errors should be handles with 'inform and continue'.
+* Handle user errors should with 'inform and continue'.
 Programmers errors should be made obvious

 #### PROFILING AND BENCHMARKING
 * Implement [Performance Testing](https://docs.unity3d.com/Packages/com.unity.test-framework.performance@1.0/manual/index.html) following [this guide](https://blogs.unity3d.com/2018/09/25/performance-benchmarking-in-unity-how-to-get-started/)